excellalabs/unanet-summarizer/README.md

 # unanet-summarizer
-A JavaScript module that powers a bookmarklet to summarize some time-keeping helpers.
+A JavaScript file that powers a bookmarklet to summarize some time-keeping helpers.

 ## How the tool works